Key dates for 2026

 Submission guidelines

-- All Queensland state and non-state schools offering senior visual art can submit up to 4 students' artworks.
+- All Queensland state and non-state schools offering senior visual art can submit up to 4 students' artworks—including Year 11 and 12 students studying visual arts through Visual Arts in Practice, Certificate III (Visual Art) and International Baccalaureate (with visual arts as a study area).

 - The visual art head of department and principal of the school where the student is enrolled must endorse the artwork as appropriate and ensure that it is compliant with the eligibility and submission requirements.

-- To support the judging process and online gallery, digital images are required for each submission or 1 screen shot for video works.
+- To support the judging process and online gallery, clear digital images are required for each submission or 1 screenshot for video works.
+We recommend supplying more than 1 image to assist the judging process.

 - The size of the submitted artwork must not exceed 1.8m x 2m x 2m once installed.